ABES, Inc. Services

 Home Based Intervention – Applied Behavior Analysis (ABA) services take place in the child’s natural environment.
 This allows us to incorporate everyday triggers into the program.
 All areas of development are targeted through breaking down skills into their smallest components and building upon them through the use of positive reinforcement, practice and prompting.

-Clinic Based Intervention – Applied Behavior Analysis (ABA) services are conducted at the ABES clinic allowing for a more structured and controlled environment.
+Center Based Intervention – Applied Behavior Analysis (ABA) services are conducted at the ABES clinic allowing for a more structured and controlled environment.
 The clinic can increase motivation for the learner and promote positive behavior.

 Early Infant Intervention – This program targets children under the age of 3.
 It teaches kids the foundational skills for learning such as imitation, matching, completion of closed-ended tasks and compliance.